digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 Specifies which stick session type the loadbalancer should use.
 Options are `none` or `cookies`.

+### service.beta.kubernetes.io/do-loadbalancer-sticky-sessions-cookie-name

+Specifies what cookie name to use for the DO load balancer sticky session.
+This annotation is required if `service.beta.kubernetes.io/do-loadbalancer-sticky-sessions-type` is set to `cookies`.

 ### service.beta.kubernetes.io/do-loadbalancer-sticky-sessions-cookie-ttl

 Specifies the TTL of cookies used for loadbalancer sticky sessions.
-This annotation is required if `service.beta.kubernetes.io/do-loadbalancer-sticky-sessions-type` is set.
+This annotation is required if `service.beta.kubernetes.io/do-loadbalancer-sticky-sessions-type` is set to `cookies`.

 ### service.beta.kubernetes.io/do-loadbalancer-redirect-http-to-https

-Indiciates whether or not http traffic should be redirected to https.
+Indicates whether or not http traffic should be redirected to https.
 Options are `true` or `false`.
 Defaults to `false`.

 See example Kubernetes Services using LoadBalancers [here](examples/).